Julien-R44/adonis-vscode-extension/README.md

 * Go To Controller
 * Go To View

-> I recommend you to take a look at the Japa extension for an even better experience :
+> **Note**: I recommend you to take a look at the Japa extension for an even better experience :
 >
 > https://github.com/Julien-R44/japa-vscode